 - Saturday: 6am- 2:30pm Pacific Time

 - 888-713-7887, email@example.com

-Your exam score will not be viewable to you through Avant’s website, but will instead be uploaded periodically on a weekly basis to myWSU for placement purposes.
+Your exam score will not be viewable to you through Avant’s website, nor be sent to your WSU e-mail.
+Exam results will be uploaded periodically on a weekly basis to myWSU for placement purposes.

-If your score is above the 101 level, please contact the SLCR Office or your foreign languages advisor for enrollment into the course you have placed into.
+If your score is above the 101 level, please contact the SLCR Office at firstname.lastname@example.org or your foreign languages advisor for enrollment into the course you have placed into.